Peter

 Founders' Agreement

-A founders agreement is a contract signed between the co-founders of a firm to determine the purpose and percentage of equity ownership for each founder.
+A Founders Agreement is a contract signed between the co-founders of a firm to determine the purpose and percentage of equity ownership for each founder.
 The agreement states all the responsibilities, rights, roles and salaries of the co-founders.
 It includes a business plan, statement, corporate bylaws and can operate as an LLC or partnership agreement.

 The founders' agreement can be based on Pre Incorporation Contract, as it would clarify the nature of each ownership interests.
 Upon adoption of the contract, the parties will assume the rights and liabilities that are mentioned in the contract.
 If a promoter gets legally bounded to a contract on the behalf of a corporation, the promoter shall be personally liable to meet the obligations of the corporation if it is yet to be formed.